Scroll down below the recipe to Enter the Chickapea Pasta Giveaway.

-- Over medium-high, heat 2 Tbsp clarified butter and 1 Tbsp olive oil in a large fry pan.
+- Heat 2 Tbsp clarified butter and 1 Tbsp olive oil in a large fry pan over medium high heat.
 Add all the mushrooms and cook for 4 minutes, stirring frequently.

-- Add 1/2 cup marinated onions and cook for 2 more minutes.
+- Add 1/2 cup Marinated Onions MAGIC ELIXIR™ and cook for 2 more minutes.

 - Add 1/4 cup sherry and the garlic and stir to combine.
 Cook for 1 minute.